-The contribution requirements for the GLI Plan are governed by §51.1-506 and §51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
+The contribution requirements for the GLI Plan are governed by \$51.1-506 and \$51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
 The total rate for the GLI Plan was 1.34% of covered employee compensation.
 This was allocated into an employee and an employer component using a 60/40 split.
 The employee component was 0.80% (1.34% x 60%) and the employer component was 0.54% (1.34% x 40%).
 Employers may elect to pay all or part of the employee contribution; however, the employer must pay all of the employer contribution.
-Each employee's contractually required employer contribution rate for the year ended June 30, 2022 was 0.54% of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.
+Each employer's contractually required employer contribution rate for the year ended June 30, 2024 was 0.54% of covered employee compensation.
+This rate was the final approved General Assembly rate, which based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
 The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits payable during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the Group Life Insurance Plan from the entity were \$7,602 and \$7,646 for the years ended June 30, 2022 and June 30, 2021, respectively.
+Contributions to the Group Life Insurance Plan from the entity were \$9,679 and \$8,314 for the years ended June 30, 2024 and June 30, 2023, respectively.